cperrault14/Python-Challenge/README.md

     Lastly, a summary of the results was exported to a text file that is available in the Analysis folder.
     ------------------------------------------------------------------------------------------------------------------------------------------------------------------

-    Concepts from https://www.w3schools.com, https://www.stackoverflow.com were used to work through the program's code.
+    Concepts from https://www.w3schools.com, https://www.stackoverflow.com were used to work through the program's code and troubleshoot error messages.